mpfdavis/outputcache/README.md

 Under heavy load, Node applications can suffer poor performance even if they make use of cached data.

-- Fast, returns raw response and uses optimised version of LRU cache by default
+- Mega fast, returns raw response and uses optimised version of LRU cache by default
-- Simple, honours original headers and requires little code changes
+- Simple, honours original headers, status codes and requires little code changes

 ## Initialize